Today in History: June 12

 Roebling planned his Manhattan and Brooklyn Bridge (its most official name at the time) to be made with newly available steel wire, which allowed it to be stronger, larger, and longer then any bridge yet built.
-The two-tier design offered cable car transportation as well as roadways for vehicles and an elevated pedestrian promenade.
+The two-tier design (external link) offered cable car transportation as well as roadways for vehicles and an elevated pedestrian promenade.
 The project soon met with full approval, receiving New York state funding as well as Congressional authorization by 1869.

 In July 1869, soon after construction of the Brooklyn Bridge began, John Roebling died from tetanus contracted when his foot was crushed in an accident on site.
 Almost immediately, Roebling's 32-year-old son and partner, Washington A. Roebling, was named chief engineer in his place.
 Other mishaps, including an explosion, a fire, contractor fraud, and Washington Roebling's own illness, hampered timely completion of the project.